ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-how-to-disable-psr.md

     GRUB_CMDLINE_LINUX_DEFAULT="quiet splash i915.enable_psr=0 i915.enable_fbc=0 i915.modset=0"
     ```

+* Updating your graphics drivers may also be another option.
+However, this
+    didn't work for me.
+I switched from the Noveau driver to `nvidia-470
+    (proprietary, tested)` and the flickering still showed up.
+* Lastly, if you're on Windows, you can search for the Intel Graphics Command Center, head to the Power tab, locate the Panel Self Refresh setting and toggle the disable button.

 > Did it work?
 Please let me know in the comments below!
-If you've solved your
+If you also solved your
-> problem via different means, please let me know as well!
+> problem using a different method, please let me know as well!

 ## Footnotes

 [^1]: If you are using Ubuntu 16.04 or below, you can use `gksudo` like so: `gksu gedit /etc/default/grub`.
 But since it's already removed in 18.04, you can use `pkexec gedit /etc/default/grub` (long-term method).
 I am only using the `admin` route because it doesn't require any new installations.